14 steps toward a learning organization

 Focusing on sharing and openness

-Åshild Hanne Larsen, Chief Information Officer in Equinor, is clear that the pace of change and technology development drives the need for new capabilities.
+Åshild Hanne Larsen, former Chief Information Officer in Equinor and current VP Subsurface Excellence and Digital, is clear that the pace of change and technology development drives the need for new capabilities.
 So - if we are to remain relevant as individuals and as organizations, we must prepare for life-long learning.

 “From an IT perspective, we need to have the skill sets to help Equinor deliver today, but we must also build new capabilities in emerging tech that might take us further ahead.
 These learning principles and the IT competence strategy are important because they help us in setting a course for how to approach learning - both as individuals and teams.”